Heisenberg-737/CodeSage/README.md

   * GOOGLE_CLIENT_SECRET=""
   * NEXT_PUBLIC_OPENAI_API=""
 * Run the command npm run build && npm run lint to build the project
-* Execute the command npm run start the run the project on localhost
+* Execute the command npm run start to run the project on localhost